NLP Life Coaches Teaching Winning Ways

 These issues range from desires to be more motivated and to stop procrastinating, to quitting smoking and overeating.

 “One woman wanted to be able to say hi to her co-workers because she was so shy,” Ms. Degaust said.
-“She called one day to say that not only had she said hi, she’d carried on a conversation.”
+“She called one day to say that not only had she said hi, but she’d also carried on a conversation.”

 Ms. Degaust and Mr. Clarke use a process called NLP – neuro linguistic programming to change how people see what it is they hope to change.